Interior Health Authority laboratory services restructuring

 Updated October 2, 2015

-A massive redesign of laboratory services in Interior Health Authority has been announced by the health authority.
-Changes over the next two years include consolidation of all services to the Kelowna General Hospital lab, and the expanded use of Point of Care (POC) testing.
+In 2015, a massive redesign of laboratory services in Interior Health Authority was announced by the health authority.
+Changes over two years include consolidation of all services to the Kelowna General Hospital lab, and the expanded use of Point of Care (POC) testing.
 The changes are expected to affect 23 sites across IHA.

 In July 2015, team of HSA labour relations experts met with the employer (IHA) to discuss the changes and the potential consequences for HSA members working in the labs.
 IHA claims the planned changes in service will not lead to job loss for technologists across the Health Authority.
 However, as restructuring in health care has come to be code for controlling spending that ultimately leads to reduced care for patients, HSA will be monitoring developments closely.